britishdan/greeting-tdd-tutorial/part-1.md

 ```
 Allow your IDE to import the dependencies and `SpecWithJUnit` will be recognized.
 > _Side note_
-> When uing Specs2 you can inherit from `SpecificationWithJUnit` or `SpecWithJUnit`.
+> When using Specs2 you can inherit from `SpecificationWithJUnit` or `SpecWithJUnit`.
 > `SpecificationWithJUnit` imports all of the testing library and it increases your compile/build time.
 > `SpecWithJUnit` brings with it a minimal set of imports and you have to add any additional imports yourself.
 > Read more about [lightweight specs](https://github.com/etorreborre/specs2/blob/master/guide/src/test/scala/org/specs2/guide/LightweightSpecs.scala).